The Sentencing Order

 The statutory minimum or maximum ranges for a particular crime shall govern over a presumptive sentence if the presumptive sentence should fall below or above such ranges.
 See A.C.A. § 16-90-803(b)(3)(C).
 With the exception of DWI/BWI, a departure reason should be given for a statutory override that differs from the presumptive sentence.
 Please note: Aggravating departure reason number thirteen is “Statutory minimum sentence overrides the presumptive sentence.”

-Act 531 created the Arkansas Department of Community Correction (ACC), which oversees three major areas: probation, parole, and the Community Correction Centers.
+Act 531 created the Arkansas Department of Community Correction (ACC), now known as the Arkansas Division of Community Correction, which oversees three major areas: probation, parole, and the Community Correction Centers.
 This Act also provides that an offender who has been convicted of a target group offense may have his or her record sealed.
 For every offender sentenced under Act 531, the sentencing court shall issue a written order or commitment, whichever is appropriate.
-See A.C.A. § 16-93-1207 for further information on contents of the order.
+See A.C.A. § 16-93-1207 for further information on contents of the Order.

 How many times may a person be sentenced to ACC for a target offense?